 My Observations

-There have been a couple of sellers selling a slightly different version of this, I’m not sure if it’s the exact same mill, but whatever the case, it’s clearly an “echo” of the famous Hario Skerton plus, which I’ll speak about shortly – nevertheless given the reviews, it does seem to be a good copy, sorry, I mean “echo” ;-).
+There have been a couple of sellers selling a slightly different version of this, I’m not sure if it’s the exact same grinder, nevertheless whatever the case, it’s clearly an “echo” of the famous Hario Skerton plus, which I’ll speak about shortly – nevertheless given the reviews, it does seem to be a good copy, sorry, I mean “echo” ;-).

-If you’re grinding for Cafetiere, drip, or even Aeropress since these days people are tending to grind quite a little coarser for Aeropress, a coffee mill like this needs to be fine.
+If you’re grinding for Cafetiere, drip, or even Aeropress since these days people are tending to grind quite a bit coarser for Aeropress, a mill like this needs to be fine.

-If you’re wanting to grind much finer, for example for espresso coffee, I can tell you from experience that unless you start messing around with hacks/mods, you won’t be able to get fine enough, or dial in precisely enough, with a mill like this.
+If you’re wanting to grind much finer, for example for espresso, I can tell you from experience that unless you start messing around with hacks/mods, you won’t be able to get fine enough, or dial in precisely enough, with a grinding machine like this.

-To be honest, I don’t know how they can possibly make this grinding machine so cheap, nevertheless they do, so if you were looking for an very low cost mill, this may be for you.
+To be honest, I don’t know how they can possibly make this grinder so cheap, but they do, so if you were looking for an exceptionally low cost grinder, this may be for you.

 It’s also worth pointing out here that my friends at Shop Coffee in Cambridge, sell a similar manual coffee mill, for this and others, see: